dmitry-viskov/pylti1.3/README.rst

-LTI 1.3 Advantage Python Library
+LTI 1.3 Tool implementation in Python
 ===============